 You can find further details of how I support causes and commit to having a positive social and environmental impact below.

 Ways I support social causes through my business

-I love to raise funds for causes through my business – typically through selling bracelets, running fundraiser events, through day-to-day business activities and supporting others.
+I love to raise funds for causes through my business – typically through selling bracelets, running fundraiser events, fundraising consultancy, through day-to-day business activities and supporting others.
 Over the years I’ve helped raise over £80,000 (US$100,000) for causes through my business.

 As I discuss in my Give-to-Profit book, there is a difference between contribution (what we do or give) and the impact we have.
 So for example fundraising is a very worthwhile activity but only if the funds are invested or donated wisely.
 Likewise, not everyone who reads a book or attends an event is going to take action as a direct consequence.